jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Brawl/Evade.md

 	"DR": "-1"
 }

-Try and evade an attack.
+Try and evade an attack moving the body out of the way of the incoming hit.

-It can also be used against ranged attacks, with a -3 modifier when the attacker is more than 15 feet away.